Assyrians in Armenia: Religion

-Assyrians in Armenia today mostly belong to Assyrian Church of the East, receiving their first ACOE priest in 2003, but may also attend the Russian Orthodox and Armenian Apostolic churches.
+Assyrians in Armenia today mostly belong to Assyrian Church of the East, receiving their first ACOE priest in 2003, but may also attend the Russian Orthodox or Armenian Apostolic churches.
 Most Assyrians living in Armenia are not cognizant of religious identity, however, and may accept any Christian religious belief irrespective of denomination.

 A Russian Orthodox parish is present in Dimitrov, where the majority of attendees are Armenian or Assyrian.
 Since the 2000s, an ACOE-parish has been present in Verin Dvin; the town has a functioning church (Mar-Tuma) and the Marez Orthodox Chapel.

 Demographics

 There were 6,000 Assyrians in Armenia before the dissolution of the Soviet Union, but because of Armenia's struggling economy during the 1990s, the population has since been cut by half, as many have emigrated to Russia or Ukraine.
+Today, Assyrians are the third largest ethnic minority in Armenia after Yazidis and Russians.

 The Assyrian population in Armenia is mainly rural.
 Out of 3,409 Assyrians in Armenia in 2001, 2,885 (84.6%) lived in rural settlements while 524 (15.4%) were urban.
 In the 2022 census, 347 Assyrians lived in cities while the remainder lived in villages.
 According to the Council of Europe European Charter for Regional or Minority Languages, there were four rural settlements in the country with a significant Assyrian population: